 Maternity Leave Policy Options

 Here are several options for customizing a maternity leave policy for your company.
-We recommend a combination of these to support your business and truly care for your employees fairly and inexpensively while creating a great company culture.
+We recommend a combination of these to support your business and show care for your employees fairly and inexpensively while creating a great company culture.

-- Allow Flexible Scheduling: Provide a flexible work environment and flexible schedule, such as part-time, or fewer, longer days that add up to their regular hours.
+- Allow Flexible Scheduling: Provide a flexible work environment and flexible schedule such as part-time, or fewer, longer days that add up to their regular hours.
 Or consider allowing the new mom to come in as they are able, once recovered from the delivery.

-- Provide Short-Term Disability Insurance: Short-term disability insurance at the employee’s expense can be added to your benefits package.
+- Provide Short-term Disability Insurance: Short-term disability insurance at the employee’s expense can be added to your benefits package.
 This is a great perk for employees who value family and is at no cost to you as the employer.

 - Offer Paid Maternity Leave: You can offer paid maternity leave, which is becoming more popular.
 This paid leave can be offered at a percentage or a flat rate for a certain number of weeks.

-Administering Your Maternity Policy
+Administering Your Maternity Leave Policy